12 min read

 • "What if someone else gets the glory and I fall behind?"

-Here's your secret weapon against that annoying inner voice: focusing on the open doors.
+Here is your secret weapon against that annoying inner voice: focus on the open doors.

 When you close the doors that aren't right for you, you create opportunities for new ones to open.

-• Your policy on drinking might lose you a couple of hours of messy bonding after midnight, but it opens the door to Sunday mornings spent trail running with a new buddy instead of a day lost to eating hangover pizza alone in bed.
+• Your policy on drinking might lose you a couple of messy bonding hours after midnight, but open the door to Sunday mornings spent trail running with a new buddy instead of a hangover.

 • Your relationship boundary on me-time might result in a grumpy spouse today, but it opens the door to a happy marriage that goes the distance.